18 Endowed Chairs

 Jan Kleissl

-Henry G. Booker Endowed Chair in Jacobs School of Engineering
+Henry G. Booker Endowed Chair in the Jacobs School of Engineering

 Kleissl is the principal investigator of the $42M National Science Foundation Distributed Energy Resources Connect (DERConnect) testbed at UC San Diego.
 The testbed interconnects campus infrastructure such as buildings, electric vehicles, and batteries to test power grid control methods that facilitate incorporating renewable energy resources into the power grid.
 Generally, Kleissl researches the interaction of weather with engineering systems, particularly buildings and solar power systems.
 He published two books on solar resource assessment and forecasting.